• Bookies

 Popular in Ohio

-Both in public and private, Commissioners have been roiled by the snub.
+Both in public and private, Commissioners were roiled by the snub.

 'Ultimately there may be some regulations that come out of this'